Skip to content

 TrinityLake can work with popular open table formats such as Apache Iceberg.
 Users can create and use these tables with both the traditional SQL MANAGED or EXTERNAL experience, as well as through federation when the table resides in other systems that can be connected to for read and write.

 TrinityLake can be used as an implementation of open catalog standards like the Apache Iceberg REST Catalog (IRC) specification.
-The project provides an IRC server that user can run as a proxy to access TrinityLake and leverage all open source and vendor products that support IRC.
-This provides a highly scalable yet extremely lightweight IRC implementation where the server is mainly just an authorization engine, and the main execution logic is pushed down to the storage layer and handled by an open LakeHouse format.
+The project provides an IRC server that users can run as a proxy to access TrinityLake and leverage all open source and vendor products that support IRC.
+This provides a highly scalable yet extremely lightweight IRC implementation where the IRC server is mainly just an authorization engine, and the main execution logic is pushed down to the storage layer and handled by this open Lakehouse format.